objcio/articles/2014-11-02-Virtual-Soundscapes-The-Art-of-Sound-Design.md

 ## Ambient Sounds

-One alternative you have to composing or commissioning a sound track is to generate an ambient soundscape for your game.
+One alternative you have to composing or commissioning a soundtrack is to generate an ambient soundscape for your game.

 The best example I can think of for this is the game Myst.
 Myst had some short bits of soundtrack, but one of the big selling points of the game was this idea that you were wandering around this virtual world.
 Standing on the dock listening to the waves lapping against the shore and hearing the dock creaking under your feet created a far more realistic feel than you would have gotten if the game designers had had a relentless looping soundtrack in the background.